Army Men: Reception

 During its later years, the Army Men series was criticized by X-Play and Seanbaby of EGM, for the frequency and declining quality of each new title.
 The Official UK PlayStation Magazine awarded six games in the series a score of 3/10 or less.

+3DO released over 24 games within 10 years, leading to speculation that the company was rushing production, with little time and effort put into each title.
+Former creative director Michael Mendheim said in 2021 that after the success of the early Army Men games, the executives at 3DO pressured the team to ship a new game every quarter.
+3DO co-founder and designer Trip Hawkins even wrote a letter to GamePro magazine to defend Portal Runner's harsh reception, describing the editors as “angry young men” and threatening to reduce their advertising.